erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/25_experiments.md

 This is partially due to the axle having the wrong thread (typo in our order), leading to standard locknuts not fitting.
 Should one manufacture/order new axles, slight changes could also create more space in the case which would ease assembly.

-During tests we managed to break two of the gyroscope couplings.
+During tests two of the gyroscope couplings broke.
-This was mostly likely due to misalignment of the motor and gyroscope.
+This was most likely due to misalignment of the motor and gyroscope.
 Having acquired a 3d-printer we have reworked the gyroscope motor mount to ease with alignment (@Fig:gyro-mount).
-The sticky bearings and misaligned axis are also the most likely culprits for the gyroscopes taking different amounts of time to reach their set speed.
+The sticky bearings and misaligned axis are also the most likely culprits for the gyroscopes taking different durations reach their set speed.
 The integrated speed readout via the microcontroller has proven very useful.
 The custom PCB has also increased the reliability of the prototype by introducing high quality plugs.
 These not only make disassembly much easier, but also reduce the uncertainty from loose/unreliable connections, making debugging easier.